top of page

 Very decent crumble

 Those looking for decent crumble should head to the Graziella Quarter on the eastern side.
 The Via Vittorio Veneto offers a classic base, with a fruity mix of architectural influences, from Greek to Maghreb.
 While the small streets off it add a touch of tartness and spice.
-And topping it all is the aforementioned chippie.
+Topping it all is the aforementioned chippie.

 My Sicilian fast food experience had all the elements of a classic British chippie, except stodge, vinegar and drizzle.
 OK, so it was nothing remotely like it.
 Picture an assemblage of perfect little calamarini, anchovies that came from the sea not a tin, and those little assorted fishes you always see in the market but don’t know what to do with.
 All held in a light tempura batter, served in a brown paper cone and washed down with an ice cold Moretti.
 Perfezione!